 Current medical/surgical treatments: There are no current treatments for fovea hypoplasia.
 In fact, researchers are continuing to study how the fovea is formed.

-5. The Optic Nerve.
 The optic nerve is the connection from the eye to the brain.
 In some people with aniridia, optic nerve hypoplasia, where the nerve is smaller and underdeveloped, is present.
 Fortunately, this is not common in aniridia.
-Rather, the optic nerve is more commonly affected by the development of glaucoma (see Glaucoma section below).
+Rather, the optic nerve is more commonly affected by the development of glaucoma (see below).

 In order to best understand what happens in glaucoma, think of the eye as a sink, in which the faucet is always running and the drain is always open.
 The aqueous humor (the fluid) is constantly circulating through the anterior chamber.
 This fluid is produced by a tiny gland, called the ciliary body, situated behind the iris.
 It flows between the iris and the lens and, after nourishing the cornea and lens, flows out through a very tiny spongy tissue, only one-fiftieth of an inch wide, called the trabecular meshwork, which serves as the drain of the eye.
 The trabecular meshwork is situated in the angle where the iris and cornea meet.
 When this drain becomes clogged, aqueous can not leave the eye as fast as it is produced, causing the fluid to back up.
 However, because the eye is a closed compartment, the “sink” does not overflow; instead, the backed up fluid causes increased pressure to build up within the eye.